fangwei123456/spikingjelly/CONTRIBUTING.md

 New code should be readable, **well-documented**, and maintainable.
 Public APIs should include clear docstrings.
 Please follow the docstring style of other modules in SpikingJelly.

-Please format your code before committing.

-1. Make sure that [uv](https://docs.astral.sh/uv/getting-started/installation/) is installed.
-2. Run `uv format` at the project root.
+Before committing, run `uv format --preview-features format` at the project root.

-3. Run `uv run python tools/check_logging_policy.py` when changing production diagnostics.
-Framework code must use the `spikingjelly` logger, must not configure the root logger or create handlers, and must not use f-strings in logging calls.
-Do not add logging to forward, time-step, dispatch, or kernel hot paths.
+When changing production diagnostics, also run
+`uv run python tools/check_logging_policy.py`.

 ### Pull Request Guidelines